Fundamentals and Principles

 - All your questions regarding the application

-The awarding committee will review all valid applications and invite teams to an online pitch in August.
+The awarding committee will review all valid applications and invite teams to an online pitch.
 Based on the pitches, the committee will give a recommendation on which five teams will enter the Games Lift Incubator program.

 The applicants will be informed by Gamecity Hamburg about the date and necessary preparation for the pitch in front of the awarding committee in time.
 During the pitches, the contents of the application documents will be presented by the applicants and the awarding committee will have the opportunity for further questions.